 But your current furnace is in your attic.
-You know that it doesn’t really make sense to install a 95% furnace in a vented space unless you’re willing to pay for construction of the new venting arrangement.
+You know that it doesn’t make sense to install a 95% furnace in a vented space unless you’re willing to pay for the construction of the new venting arrangement.
 So you’ve decided to save some money and go with another 80% furnace.

 There’s just one little problem: the furnace exhausts gases into your chimney.

 Unfortunately, it is common for damaged chimney liners to create a backdraft situation in which exhaust gases enter your living space.
 And that’s dangerous.

 Let’s say you have a contractor perform a combustion safety test, and all is well.
 For now.
 Should you just go with the 80% furnace, reuse the existing exhaust vent, and pay less?
 Or should you take the safer route and avoid ever having a carbon monoxide problem by going with a 95% furnace and paying to have the new exhaust apparatus installed?

 Much like a return on comfort, your return on safety is important.
 When it comes to safety vs. efficiency or safety vs. cost, it should be an easy choice.

 Comfort and safety are the cornerstones of the whole home approach.

 When we talk with clients about HVAC systems and services, comfort and safety are high-priority items.
 We want to be sure that any service we provide or any equipment we install:

 - Ensures the client’s long-term comfort